richardkiene/richardkiene.github.io/_posts/2017-01-01-hitting-the-moon.md

 I have to admit, shaking the ship ship ship mentality was difficult.
 I frequently found myself getting frustrated with conversations that felt like a waste of time.
-These were onversations that previously would have been deferred until the project was minimally complete.
+These were conversations that previously would have been deferred until the project was minimally complete.
 However, perhaps due to lots of growing up, I realized that the culture at Joyent necessitated these hard conversations about scale, future usage, debuggability, observability,